 [X] Close Window

-The University is undertaking a comprehensive initiative to phase out systematically its use of Social Security numbers (SSNs) wherever possible.
-Although SSNs must be collected for selected business functions, such as meeting Federal requirements to produce W-2 tax forms and financial aid reporting, the University will be altering other business functions to use University ID numbers in place of SSNs wherever possible.
+The University undertook a comprehensive initiative to phase out systematically its use of Social Security numbers (SSNs) wherever possible.
+Although SSNs must be collected for selected business functions, such as meeting Federal requirements to produce W-2 tax forms and financial aid reporting, the University altered other business functions to use University ID numbers in place of SSNs wherever possible.

-The transition away from SSN use will take time and will likely not occur without some inconvenience and process disruption.
-However, the resulting enhancement in the privacy and security of personal information the University must maintain about its students, faculty, and staff makes the effort very worthwhile.
+The transition away from SSN use took time and involved some inconvenience and process disruption.
+However, the resulting enhancement in the privacy and security of personal information the University must maintain about its students, faculty, and staff made the effort very worthwhile.

 View the Multilayered Plan for University Data Minimization (PDF, 140 KB)